kyverno/community/SECURITY.md

 - y is the minor version
 - and z is the patch version

-Security fixes may be backported to the three most recent minor releases, depending on severity and feasibility.
-Patch releases are cut from those branches periodically, plus additional urgent releases, when required.
+Security fixes are typically addressed in the main branch and may be backported to one prior minor release depending on severity and feasibility.
+Patch releases are built from prior branches periodically, and may be created on-demand for critical security fixes.